 Many webmasters and SEO junkies preach the importance of linkbuilding.
 They throw out terms such as meta tags, directory submissions, and page url’s.
 And while these all do hold value of some sort, are they really that valuable?
 Google and other search engines have never sat idly while spam techniques were exploited, and they certainly won’t let new factors that could influence ranking pass them by.
 Google has recently given their algorithm an update.
 This has caused a shift in the way links are valued, giving more weight to new techniques as opposed to the old ones.
-So what exactly is considered old and new in 2011?
+So what exactly is considered old and new link building in 2011 techniques?
 Glad you asked!

 - Directory submissions

 - Blog comments

 While these methods worked for quite some time, the system was susceptible to flaws and exploitation.
 At one time searching Google for “Exit” would list Disney.com as the top result due to the anchor text from adult sites.
 The landing page for most of these sites asked if a user was over 18 or not.
 Clicking “Yes, I’m 18 or older” funneled you to the raunchy material.
 If you weren’t 18, the sites directed you to click “Exit” which lead you to Disney.com and just like that, Disney was ranked for Exit!
 Directories also led to misleading rankings, as they do not require any great skill and poor sites were being spammed out through them.
 This was causing great content to go unnoticed when buried by spam techniques.

 These ranking metrics caused “content farms”.
 Sites had thousands of pages indexed, but were hardly even readable due to the clutter from ads and hiding the content.
 Articles upon articles were simply stuffed with anchor text, meta descriptions, and any other kind of link possible.
 Sites such as Hubpages and Suite101 were key culprits of this and were chock full of user submitted content that were stuffed to the gills with links.
 While effective in it’s time, the new age has brought us.